rgentul/Interactive-Lab-Hub/Lab 4/README.md

 **a. document the material prototype.** Include candidates that were considered even if they were set aside later.

+I tried to use as much cardboard as possible, but quickly learned that my cutting/crimping skills had maxed out in 5th grade.
+Duct tape was nice to have.

+I also had to drop the grinder component of the project, as I couldn't figure out how to suspend a grinding mechanism above a rotating mug.
+Maybe if my cardboard skills were better I could have figured that one out, but it's noted for next time.

 **b. explain the selection.**

+Ultimately, I settled on cardboard for the large part of the design.
+The user's mug and their pour over device (in my case, a V60) are also necessary.
+I used my record player to simulate a rotating motion that would ultimately be part of the machine itself.

 ### Part 2.